-Why is this the best ozonator on the market?
-It features a glass ozone tube, a cooling fan, and an open design that lends itself to staying cooler.
+Why is this a medical grade ozonator?
+It features a glass ozone tube, a cooling fan, and an open design that lends itself to staying cooler but most importantly, it can be fed oxygen.
 Besides having a glass ozone tube (metal ozone tubes such as the ones inside cheap Chinese ozonators which put impurities in the water), and open design that allows for the simple replacement of times once they fail, this ozonator is also higher powered than most.
-It also features a variable output pump so that you can turn it down low for ozone insufflations of the ears and other body parts.
-Lastly, this unit is turned on and off with a wireless on-off outlet, and it comes with six feet of silicone hose so you can place it on top of your fridge and turn it on and off with the push of a button, no need to clutter your kitchen counter with another appliance!
+While you'll have to provide your own oxygen tank or oxygen concentrator to make medical ozone, it does features a variable 1-8 LMP output air pump that you can turn it down low for ozone insufflations of the ears and other body parts.
+Lastly, this unit comes with six feet of silicone tubing to power the US made glass ozone bubbler.

 Another problem with most Chinese made ozonators are the hoses and stone bubblers.
 They are not medical grade and put impurities into the water.
 The stones have rubber nipples, and god knows what impurities in the stone itself.
 If you're going to buy an ozonator for wellness reasons, you'll be happy to note that our bubbling stones are 100% glass-bonded silica bubblers that also feature a Kevlar nipple (ozone resistant).
 We back these MADE IN THE USA glass bubblers with a lifetime warranty!
 We include 6 feet of silicone tubing with this unit, but you can cut it down to the size you need.